-Every one of these times, I made a decision after canvassing many opinions of people.
+Every one of these times, I made a decision after canvassing many opinions.

-But then I decided to slow down, and listen to my instincts.
+But then I decided to listen to and trust my own instincts.

-I drive my cute little blue rental car past pink flamingoes and park on the beach at Salt Pier, opposite Cargill’s massive holding basins of water dyed pink and lavender and coral from the salt-making process, and huge, blinding white, pointed salt hills.
+I drive my cute little blue rental car (I never would have rented and driven my own car in a foreign land when I was married) past wild donkeys and pink flamingos, and park on the beach at Salt Pier opposite Cargill’s huge and blinding-white pointed salt hills next to massive holding basins of water dyed pink, coral and lavender from their salt-making process.

-I wade past the surf, put on my fins and mask, and in the strip of astonishing turquoise before the bottom dips "down to China", I see one huge sea turtle rooting in the sugar-white sand, then another, then another and suddenly I am swimming with a dozen of these mystical creatures.
+I wade past the surf, put on my fins and mask, and in the strip of astonishing turquoise before the bottom dips "down to China" as one dive instructor put it, I see one large sea turtle rooting in the sugar-white sand, then another, then a baby one and suddenly I am swimming with a dozen of these mystical creatures.

-When they ascend (to gulp in air) they actually fly— their scaly fins turning as graceful as bird’s wings.
-I swim with them, swooping down and then zooming up, and I am actually laughing as much as it is possible to laugh underwater and not lose your snorkel.
+When they ascend (to gulp in air) they actually fly— their hefty scaly fins as graceful as bird's wings.
+I swim with them and I am actually laughing as much as it is possible to laugh underwater and not lose your snorkel.